GiannisTsochlas/Online-SocialBookstore-Application/README.md

 ## Installation

-just run throw a modern compailer
+just run throw a modern compailer paste the [localhost](http://localhost:8080/) on your browser and thas all welcome to our Online_Social_Bookstore web app !

 ## Technologies Used